heyns1000/vaultmesh/README.md

 🌐 VaultMesh™: The Core Infrastructure for FAA.ZONE™ Ecosystem Welcome to the official GitHub repository for VaultMesh™!
-This project represents the foundational technology and infrastructure that underpins the entire FAA.ZONE™ ecosystem .
+This project represents the foundational technology and infrastructure that underpins the entire FAA.ZONE™ ecosystem.

 VaultMesh™ is not just code; it's the secure, scalable, and intelligent fabric enabling data integrity, orchestration, and distributed solutions across all FAA.ZONE™ initiatives.

+A Secure Fabric for a Regulated Future.

 🚀 Project Overview
 VaultMesh™ is envisioned as the indispensable backbone for secure, real-time data synchronization and complex operational orchestration within and across FAA-regulated sectors.
 Its primary goal is to provide a robust, immutable, and universally accessible layer for critical information and distributed processes.